ericafk0001/cat-a-doro-timer/README.md

 ## Features to Add

-- Timer duration customization
-- Dark mode toggle
+- Themes
-- More cat animations and interactions
+- Even more settings!

 ## License